TheSast/tmux-keylocker/README.md

 You might also like these plugins:

-  - [tmux-nav-master](https://github.com/TheSast/tmux-nav-master) - Easy cross-navigation with tmux and other programs.
+  - [tmux-nav-master](https://github.com/TheSast/tmux-nav-master) - Easy cross-navigation between tmux and other terminal applications.

   - [tmux-transient-status](https://github.com/TheSast/tmux-transient-status) - Automatically make your tmux status bar vanish when unneded.